tquan-th/portfolio/homelab.md

 # Home Lab Setup

 ## Purpose
 I'm experienced in a range of additive and subtractive manufacturing technologies, as well as electronics tools.
-The setup of my home lab is critical to the development and execution of projects.
+The layout of my home lab is critical to the development and execution of projects.

 ## Capabilities